markbuckle/health-tracker-original/README.md

 the website. pgAdmin is a powerful, open-source tool designed for managing PostgreSQL databases.
 PgAdmin4 is a complete rewrite of pgAdmin, built using Python and Javascript/jQuery.

+Note: In database terms, rows are "records" and columns are "fields".

+Any database, whether it's PostgreSQL or MySQL, is just a container for your tables.
+Updates are made to the database itself, they are made to the tables.
+And what you are really doing with the table is something with the records(rows) or fields(columns).

+SQL is considered the language itself.
+It stands for Structured Query Language.
+Every database has its own version of SQL.